 Applications with foreground access will ask only for the

-ACCESS_FINE_LOCATION permission.
-Those that need background access have to ask for both
+ACCESS_COARSE_LOCATION permissions.
+Those that need background access have to ask for

-ACCESS_FINE_LOCATION permission blocks the SDK from acquiring any location data, while not having the
+ACCESS_FINE_LOCATION permission blocks the SDK from acquiring most types of location data, except for approximate GPS signals, which greatly reduces effectivity of the Incognia solution.

-ACCESS_BACKGROUND_LOCATION permission only makes it possible to collect it when the application is in the foreground.
-Using background location allows Inloco to deliver better results for your application.
+ACCESS_BACKGROUND_LOCATION permission only makes it possible to collect location data when the application is in the foreground.
+Using background location allows Incognia to deliver better results for your application.

-The Inloco SDK checks the status of these permissions and changes its behavior accordingly.
+The Incognia SDK checks the status of these permissions and changes its behavior accordingly.
 The SDK will work as usual when in the foreground if only the

 According to Nielsen Norman Group, world-reference in user experience research, it is easier for people to understand the context of the permission request when it is directly related to the action happening at that moment.
 For example, it makes more sense to ask for location permission when the person is searching for nearby stores than when they are just looking at the product catalog.
 The point is, always try to find out in which moment you should ask for permission and when the user will receive the benefits of that permission.